jzbrooks/awesome-kotlin/README.md

 ## <a name="github-trending"></a>Github Trending <sup>[Back ⇈](#github-trending-category)</sup>
 ### <a name="github-trending-monthly"></a>Monthly <sup>[Back ⇈](#github-trending-monthly-subcategory)</sup>
-* [chenxiaolong/BCR](https://github.com/chenxiaolong/BCR) - A Basic Call Recorder for rooted Android devices
+* [aaa1115910/bv](https://github.com/aaa1115910/bv) - 哔哩哔哩 的第三方 Android TV 应用。A third-party Android TV app for Bilibili.
 * [Ivy-Apps/ivy-wallet](https://github.com/Ivy-Apps/ivy-wallet) - Ivy Wallet is an open-source money manager app for android that you can either build or download from Google Play.
 * [skydoves/chatgpt-android](https://github.com/skydoves/chatgpt-android) - 📱 ChatGPT Android demonstrates OpenAI's ChatGPT on Android with Stream Chat SDK for Compose.
 * [PurpurMC/Purpur](https://github.com/PurpurMC/Purpur) - Purpur is a drop-in replacement for Paper servers designed for configurability, and new fun and exciting gameplay features.